 Vaccines

 Vaccines have been and remain an effective tool for preventing serious illness, especially in those at higher risk for complications.
-The primary vaccination series, however, is significantly less effective at preventing transmission of the emerging and prevalent subvariants of the virus.
-For this reason, we no longer require the COVID-19 primary vaccine series but continue to strongly recommend that you stay up to date with the most recent vaccination available as a barrier to serious illness.
+The primary COVID-19 vaccination series, however, is significantly less effective at preventing transmission of the emerging and prevalent subvariants of the virus.
+For this reason, we do not require the COVID-19 primary vaccine series but strongly recommend that you stay up to date with the most recent vaccination available as a barrier to serious illness.

 Face Coverings

-Face coverings are not required in most locations on campus.
+Face coverings are not required on campus.
 However, any individual who makes the personal decision to wear a face covering will be fully supported.
 No additional requirements for face coverings should be implemented at the unit, facility or event level.
+If you contract COVID-19 and return to work or school after your five-day isolation period, the CDC strongly recommends wearing a face covering if in meetings or group settings until 10 days have passed since symptoms began or you received a positive test result.

 Testing